jjhelmus/nmrglue/doc/reference/table.rst

 ---------------------

-These are the functions the majority of users will use from the table module.
+These are the functions most users will use from the table module.

 .. autofunction:: read
 .. autofunction:: write